The Cultural Association of Miamou/Lentas – Asclepios

 Association of Volunteer Firefighters and Environmental Protection, Asterousia

-The association MAZI e.V. was founded in late 2018:
+The association MAZI e.V. was founded in

-- to promote exchanges with Greek people
+- promote exchange with Greek people

-- to initiate workshops and educational activities
+- initiate workshops and educational activities

-- to support charitable and future-oriented initiatives
+- support charitable and future-oriented initiatives

-- to generate contacts and cooperation locally
+- generate contacts and cooperation locally

-- to help foster the spirit of Europeanism in the areas and form partnerships from the grassroots level up.
+- help foster the spirit of Europeanism in the areas and form partnerships from the grassroots level up.

 A future guest house in the old village of Miamou was the goal of a MAZI action week that took place at end May/begin June 2019.
-The resonance was amazing and 13 engaged people flew from Germany to Crete for ten days to get down to work.
+The resonance was amazing and 13 engaged people flew from Germany to Crete for ten days and got down to work.
 The action week concluded with a fantastic and lively festivity at the village square at the east side of Lentas.
 Approximately 200 people took part (including many interested holiday makers) to enjoy food, drinks, and diverse live music.